Rabbit Cage Plans

 First Note:

-First: If you cut a 24 inch x 36 inch piece of wire for the back (since the roll is 36 inches tall) and then trim it to the indicated 24" x 18," you'll have a piece left over that is big enough to use for the door, with very little waste.
+If you cut a 24 inch x 36 inch piece of wire for the back (since the roll is 36 inches tall) and then trim it to the indicated 24" x 18," you'll have a remnant left over that is big enough to use for the door, with very little waste.

 Second Note:

-6" of cage side wire will wrap to the back on both sides, reducing the amount of wire needed for the back panel to just 24 inches.
+6 inches of cage side wire will wrap to the back on both sides, reducing the amount of wire needed for the back panel to just 24 inches.

 Half Inch wire on top where rabbits rest

 4) Bend 6" of the side panels around a 2x4 or sawhorse, so that the final lengthwise measurement of the piece is 30" x 18".
 The extra, still-attached 6" length will wrap around and become part of the back of the cage.
-We wanted rabbit cage plans that save time by not having to cut wire, and that eliminate wire waste.
+We wanted rabbit cage plans that save time by not having to cut wire, and that will eliminate wire waste.

 Attach J-Clips to rabbit wire using J-Clip Plyers